web3labs/ink-verifier-server/README.md

 - Verifying that the signature is from the owner account of the code hash.
 - Verifying that the signed message matches the sha256 of the uploaded `metadata.json` + the `code hash` of the uploaded contract bytecode.

-## Web API Documentation
+## Web API

+### OpenAPI Documentation

 OpenAPI schemas are automatically generated from the server route schemas.
-If you are running the server locally, you can find the schema at http://0.0.0.0:3001/oas.json.
+If you are running the server locally, you can find the schema at http://127.0.0.1:3001/oas.json.

 For the public instance that we are running, the OpenAPI schema can be found at https://ink-verifier.sirato.xyz/api/oas.json.

 We also serve a Swagger interface at https://ink-verifier.sirato.xyz/api/api-docs/

+### Postman Collection

+You can import the API collection and environments found [here](./it/postman/) into Postman for easy testing of the API.

 ## Technical Notes